platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     In the output you will see the Service you applied.
     You will notice the Service is of TYPE `ClusterIP` and has a CLUSTER-IP set.

-    Just like the Pod, this Cluster IP address is only accessible from within the cluster.
+    **Just like the Pod, this Cluster IP address is only accessible** **from within the cluster.**

-    The next step is to setup an Ingress object to route external traffic to your Service, which in turn will route traffic to the Pod running your application.
+    The next section will solve that problem.

 1. Verify the endpoints, the IP addresses of the pods, by describing the `pal-tracker` service: